awsdocs/amazon-eks-user-guide/doc_source/security-iam-awsmanpol.md

 **Permissions details**

 This policy includes the following permissions that allow Amazon EKS to complete the following tasks\.
 + **`ec2`** – Create and delete Elastic Network Interfaces and describe Elastic Network Interfaces and resources\.
-This is required so that the Amazon EKS Fargate service can configure VPC networking required for Fargate Pods\.
+This is required so that the Amazon EKS Fargate service can configure the VPC networking that's required for Fargate Pods\.

 ```
 {